Disclosure: We may get commissions for purchases made through links in this post.

 That's yet another reason why breeding hamsters should be reserved for experienced ethical breeders, who are willing to invest the money in a c-section for a hamster!

 Other times, a mother hamster may reject one or more of the pups.
 Sometimes these rejected pups will be eaten by the mother.
-This happens quite often with hamsters, to the point that some seasoned breeders avoid counting the pups right after the birth, to avoid the heartache.
+This happens quite often with hamsters, to the point that some seasoned breeders avoid counting the pups right after the birth, to avoid heartache.

 Read more: Why hamsters sometimes eat their babies